6 Types Of Management Styles In 2021

 One in two employees has left a job to get away from a lousy manager.
 Moreover, just two in ten employees strongly agree that managers manage their performance in a way that motivates them to do outstanding work.

 Three factors shape the management style in the workplace.

 - Internal factors:

-Internal factors include the policies, corporate culture, staff skill levels, motivation, and management structures of the organization.
+Internal factors include the organization's policies, corporate culture, staff skill levels, motivation, and management structures.

 Staff skill levels and motivation significantly affect management styles.
 Less skilled or motivated employees would require consistent control and supervision.
 While highly skilled or motivated employees need less control and direction.